France's Le Pen attacks suspension of Russia warship delivery

 Signed by former president Nicolas Sarkozy's conservative government, the 1.2 billion euro ($1.58 billion) contract for two warships was the first by a NATO member country to supply Russia with military equipment.

-As recently as July, Hollande said France would honor the contract for the first carrier, but that he was prepared to review a second due to be delivered in 2016.
+As recently as July, Hollande said France would honour the contract for the first carrier, but that he was prepared to review a second due to be delivered in 2016.

 (Reporting by Andrew Callus and Jean-Baptiste Vey; editing by Mark John)